AimeM250/RAG-FOR-EDUCATIONAL-PURPOSES/README.md

 # RAG-FOR-EDUCATIONAL-PURPOSES

-This project utilizes the Gemma language model (7 billion parameters) developed by Google.
+This project aims to improve educational support through the use of a new capability in Large Language Models named "RAG ~ Retrieval Augmented Generation," alongside Vector Databases.
+In the project, we utilize the Gemma language model developed by Google, which features 7 billion parameters.
 To access its functionalities, you must log in to Hugging Face and add your Hugging Face token in the `model.py` file.

 ### Installation